Anne Lister: Relationship with Eliza Raine

+Shibden Hall
-She inherited the Shibden estate on her uncle's death in 1826, but only controlled part of its income until both her father's and her aunt's deaths in 1836, when their shares of the income passed to her.
-Her wealth allowed her some measure of freedom to live as she pleased.

-In addition to income from the agricultural tenancy, Lister's financial portfolio included properties in town, shares in the canal and railway industries, mining, and stone quarries.
-Lister used the income from this varied portfolio to finance her two passions, the renovation of Shibden Hall, and European travel.
+Lister inherited the Shibden estate on her uncle's death in 1826, but she only controlled part of its income until the deaths of both her father and her aunt in 1836, when their shares of the income passed to her.
+In addition to earnings from the agricultural tenancy, Lister's financial portfolio included properties in town, shares in the canal and railway industries, mining, and stone quarries.
+Her wealth allowed her some measure of freedom to live as she pleased, and she used the income from her varied portfolio to finance her two passions: the renovation of Shibden Hall, and European travel.

 Lister is described as having a "masculine appearance".
-One of her lovers, Mariana Lawton (née Belcombe), was initially ashamed to be seen in public with Lister because of the comments made on Lister's appearance.
+One of her lovers, Mariana Lawton (née Belcombe), was initially ashamed to be seen in public with her because of the comments made on Lister's appearance.
 She dressed entirely in black (as was normal for gentlemen at the time) and took part in many activities that were not perceived as the norm for women of the time, such as opening and owning a colliery.
 She was referred to as "Gentleman Jack" in some quarters.

-Lawton and Lister were lovers for about two decades, including a period during which Lawton was married and to which her husband became resigned.
-In 1822, they visited the Ladies of Llangollen at Plas Newydd in Llangollen.
+Lawton and Lister were lovers, on and off, for about two decades, including a period during which Lawton was married and to which her husband became resigned.

+Relationship with Ann Walker

-Although Lister had met her on various occasions in the 1820s, Ann Walker, who by 1832 had become a wealthy heiress, took on a much more substantial role in Lister's life.
+Although Lister had met her on various occasions in the 1820s, Ann Walker—who by 1832 had become a wealthy heiress—took on a much more substantial role in Lister's later life.
 Eventually the women took communion together on Easter Sunday (30 March) 1834 in Holy Trinity Church, Goodramgate, York, and thereafter considered themselves married, but without legal recognition.
 The church has been described as "an icon for what is interpreted as the site of the first lesbian marriage to be held in Britain", and the building now hosts a commemorative blue plaque.
 The couple lived together at Shibden Hall until Lister's death in 1840.

-Walker's fortune was used to improve Shibden Hall and the property's waterfall and lake.
 Lister renovated Shibden Hall quite significantly to her own design.
 In 1838, she added a Gothic tower to the main house, to serve as her private library.
-She also had a tunnel dug under the building which allowed the staff to move about without disturbing her.
+She also had a tunnel dug under the building so the staff could move about without disturbing her.

-Throughout her life, Lister had a strong Anglican faith, and also remained a Tory, "interested in defending the privileges of the land-owning aristocracy".
+Throughout her life, Lister had a strong Anglican faith, and she remained a Tory, "interested in defending the privileges of the land-owning aristocracy".